Bump mapping

 Bump mapping is a texture mapping technique in computer graphics for simulating bumps and wrinkles on the surface of an object.
 This is achieved by perturbing the surface normals of the object and using the perturbed normal during lighting calculations.
-The result is an apparently bumpy surface rather than a smooth surface although the surface of the underlying object is not changed.
+The result is an apparently bumpy surface rather than a smooth surface, although the surface of the underlying object is not changed.
 Bump mapping was introduced by James Blinn in 1978.

 Normal mapping is the most common variation of bump mapping used.

 Principles

 Bump mapping is a technique in computer graphics to make a rendered surface look more realistic by simulating small displacements of the surface.
 However, unlike displacement mapping, the surface geometry is not modified.
 Instead only the surface normal is modified as if the surface had been displaced.
 The modified surface normal is then used for lighting calculations (using, for example, the Phong reflection model) giving the appearance of detail instead of a smooth surface.

-Bump mapping is much faster and consumes less resources for the same level of detail compared to displacement mapping because the geometry remains unchanged.
+Bump mapping is much faster and consumes fewer resources for the same level of detail compared to displacement mapping because the geometry remains unchanged.

 There are also extensions which modify other surface features in addition to increasing the sense of depth.
 Parallax mapping and horizon mapping are two such extensions.

 The primary limitation with bump mapping is that it perturbs only the surface normals without changing the underlying surface itself.
 Silhouettes and shadows therefore remain unaffected, which is especially noticeable for larger simulated displacements.
 This limitation can be overcome by techniques including displacement mapping where bumps are applied to the surface or using an isosurface.